cognesence/shrdlu-client/README.md

 ## License

+Copyright © 2017 Simon Lynch

-This project is open source and available under the [the Eclipse Public License](https://www.eclipse.org/legal/epl-v10.html) either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

-For more information about NetLogo, see the [NetLogo documentation](https://ccl.northwestern.edu/netlogo/docs/).

-## Credits

-SHRDLU NetLogo model developed by Dr. Simon Lynch.